-Working with applications and Edtech tools in the classroom always raises debates between teachers, IT professionals, and Edtech specialists.
+Working with applications and Edtech tools in the classroom have always raised debates between teachers, IT administrators, and Edtech specialists.
 The discussion often centers around the best apps to use and how to integrate them into lessons, since one of the most widespread technology goals in education is incorporating more technology in the classroom.

-This makes it easier to observe how students are interacting with apps related to specific learning goals, as well as the success of this particular tech goal we're talking about.
-To illustrate this, we're going to present one example – but it is relevant to thousands of applications.
+This makes it easier to observe how students are interacting with apps related to specific learning goals, as well as the success of this particular technology goal we're talking about.
+To illustrate this, we're going to present one example relevant to thousands of applications.

 In some cases, on-demand applications can allow for a more personalized approach for teachers and students.
 Let’s look at this example.

 Literature teachers propose a project to tenth grade students.
 The project involves the students preparing a presentation about some classic literature.
 In addition, to demonstrate the knowledge they have about the novels, they should build this presentation using multimedia resources such as texts, images, and even videos.
-We can see here that there is one, clear learning goal: to develop students’ multimedia literacy skills.
+We can see here that there is one, clear learning goal: to develop the multimedia literacy skills of students.

-This is a complex project, and several applications can be used – presenting a great opportunity to increase the use of technology in the classroom (our tech goal).
-The students can use the traditional Keynote app, which could already be installed on their devices.
-But they can (and should) use their creativity and use other applications as well, such as Book Creator, iMovie, Padlet, or even GarageBand.
+This is a complex project, and several applications can be used – presenting a great opportunity to increase the use of technology in the classroom (our technology goal).
+The students can use the traditional Keynote app, which could already be installed on their Apple devices.
+But they can (and should) use their creativity and use other applications as well, like Book Creator, iMovie, Padlet, or even GarageBand.